 Distance education students are required to have access to a reliable high-speed home internet connection (5 Mbps or faster) as well as a desktop or laptop computer with webcam, microphone & speakers (or headset), printer, and an office suite (e.g., Microsoft Office, Google Docs).

 Unless there is a documented medical condition (verified by a physician) that would prevent a student from attending class in person, residents of Oahu may not use the Program’s distance education services.

-Because of time-zone differences, the nature of hybrid courses, and staffing/resource limitations, the Program does not accept out-of-state applicants who wish to complete the Program entirely online.
+Because of time-zone differences, the nature of hybrid courses, and staffing/resource limitations, the Program does not accept out-of-state applicants who wish to complete the MLISc degree program online.

 Hybrid (Hālāwai) Course Info

 Hālāwai (Hawaiian for meeting) is a web based conferencing tool that enables presenters to share their computer screens, applications, and files as well as broadcast live audio (and video) directly from their computer desktop to other participants on the Internet.
 Hālāwai has been commonly used to hold administrative meetings, small group collaborations, as well as an enhancement to face-to-face and/or web-based classes.
 Hālāwai is based on Adobe Connect Meeting and requires a modern web browser with a current version of the Adobe Flash Player software.

 A Graduate Assistant (GA) is assigned to each hybrid Hālāwai LIS course to manage the online portion of the course and to serve as a voice for neighbor island students during each class session.
 The GA can also help with basic Hālāwai troubleshooting issues.

 Hybrid Hālāwai courses are indicated on each semester’s course schedule with the [Halawai] notation.